 This major is an interdisciplinary degree that integrates biblical principles with sustainable economic and environmental practices.
 The Global Ministries Department is committed to the training of SCD workers that possess an attitude that desires for people to know Jesus Christ and become His disciples, while at the same time prays and yearns for people to have a sustainable lifestyle that meets their physical needs.
-Students majoring in Sustainable Community Development learn ways to practice sustainable lifestyle, plan sustainable development with community leaders, and establish locally appropriate communities of faith among all people, including unreached people groups.
+Students majoring in Sustainable Community Development learn ways to practice sustainable lifestyles, plan sustainable development with community leaders, and establish locally appropriate communities of faith among all people, including unreached people groups.

-- Gaining a basic understanding (e.g., factual knowledge, methods, principles, generalizations, theories) related to assessing diverse contexts and establishing sustainability (IDEA 1) - Developing knowledge and understanding of diverse perspectives, global awareness, or other cultures in the fields of anthropology, health, business, and spiritual development as they relate to establishing sustainable communities (IDEA 2) - Learning to apply course material (to improve thinking, problem solving, and decisions) to the development of sustainable projects in diverse environmental and spiritual contexts (IDEA 3) - Developing skills, competencies, and points of view needed by professionals in the field of sustainable community development (IDEA 4) - Acquiring skills in working with others as a member of a team in a globally diverse context (IDEA 5) - Learning how to find, evaluate, and use resources to explore in depth answers to questions and solutions to problems within a community with a view to sustainability (IDEA 9) - Developing ethical reasoning and decision making in order to contextualize Biblical values into another cultural setting (IDEA 10)
+- Gaining a basic understanding (e.g., factual knowledge, methods, principles, generalizations, theories) related to assessing diverse contexts and establishing sustainability (IDEA 1) - Developing knowledge and understanding of diverse perspectives, global awareness, or other cultures (IDEA 2) - Developing specific skills, competencies, and points of view needed by SCD professionals (IDEA 4) - Learning to apply knowledge and skills to benefit others or serve the public good (IDEA 12)